pin1yin1yu3yan2/.github/profile/README.md

 ## About Pin1Yin1

-**Chinese Phonetic Alphabet** based programming language.
+### **Chinese Phonetic Alphabet** based programming language.

 We are trying to make a simple programming language for Chinese, though it is start from a toy programming language idea.
+We believe Pinyin would be most simple for Chinese.
+By using Pinyin, this language can be a true CN language developed by Chinese, using Chinese words (in some how, Pinyin is a part of Chinese) and high technical (isn't a programming language high technique).

 ### Advantages